 Security Aides report to the Assistant Director and the Student Managers.
 Responsibilities include: supervision and monitoring of events and their participants' behavior in the Annex, AMU and Varsity Theatre, as well as dealing with inappropriate alcohol use or use of illegal substances at these events.
 Security Aides monitor entrances to rooms, prevent people from carrying in packaged liquor of any kind, close entrances when capacity is reached, confront problems (i.e. alcohol carry-ins, those using controlled substances, fights), help set up and take down events and notify a Building Supervisor if a problem is out of control or if Public Safety is needed.

-Information Specialists staff four front desk locations: the Alumni Memorial Union and Zilber Hall.
-Responsibilities include, but are not limited to - answering questions about Marquette University and Milwaukee both over the phone through the 1-800 Marquette line and in person, forwarding questions to the appropriate source, communicating with other departments within the student union and assisting with the security of the student union by notifying the Building Supervisor of potential problems.
-Information Center Specialists are expected to be friendly, resourceful, and open to learning.
+Information Specialists staff front desk locations: the Alumni Memorial Union and Zilber Hall.
+Responsibilities include, but are not limited to: answering questions about Marquette University and Milwaukee both over the phone through the 1-800 Marquette line and in person, forwarding questions to the appropriate source, communicating with other departments within the AMU and assisting with the security of the student union by notifying the Building Supervisor of potential problems.
+Information Center Specialists are expected to be friendly, resourceful and open to learning.
 They act as both a knowledge and communications base in all four locations, especially after business hours.
 The Information Center in the AMU is also the location of Marquette's Lost and Found and where customers can receive vending machine refunds.